freddy38510/quasar-app-extension-ssg/README.md

 Default: `0`

-Interval in **milliseconds** between two batches of concurrently pages generation to avoid flooding a potential API with API calls from the web application.
+Interval in **milliseconds** between two batches of concurrent page generation to avoid flooding a potential API with calls to the API from the web application.

 > Notes:
 >
 > This option is intended to be used in conjunction with the `concurrency` option.
+> For example, setting `concurrency` to `10` and `interval` to `5000` will execute the generation of 10 pages in parallel every 5 seconds.

 ### `routes`